The nine-pointed fortress built by the Venetians

 A VENETIAN STAR SHAPED FORTRESS

 It is a pity that when visiting Palmanova it is not possible to make a helicopter flight, because let's be honest this village shows itself from the air at its best.
 Palmanova was built in 1593 by the Venetians as a defensive bulwark against the invasions of the Austrians and Ottomans in the late 16th century.
-The Venetians didn't want to just build a fortress or castle , no a completely city was constructed from scratch in the shape of a polygon with 9 points with the most modern defense systems.
+Since 2017 Palmanova is on the Unesco World Heritage List because of its defence works.
+The Venetians didn't want to just build a fortress or castle , no a completely city was constructed from scratch in the shape of a polygon with 9 points with the most modern defence systems.
 They used moats, bastions, ravelins and ramparts to keep their enemies away.

 The city was ruled by the Venetians governors whose statues you can see in the main square in the center of the town.